 I am broadly interested in forest response to climate change, past and present.
 I work in California’s mixed conifer forests where disturbance regimes, especially wildfire, drive community composition and ecosystem function.
-Currently, I am focused on leveraging reconstruction techniques from paleo-ecology to compare modern forests to those from the late-Holocene and early California settlement.
+Currently, I am focused on leveraging reconstruction techniques from paleo-ecology to compare modern forests to those from the late-Holocene and Euro-American settlement.
 My field sites are located in the Six Rivers National Forest, CA. My PhD research has been funded through a UC Berkeley Fellowship for Graduate Study, a Hellman Graduate Scholarship, the W.C.
 Rosencrans Fellowship for forest management research, and a Philomathia Graduate Fellowship in Environmental Science.

 In 2019, I was awarded a CAL FIRE Forest Health Research Grant to study carbon storage in pre-suppression forests.
 This work directly ties to Senate Bill 901 that instructs CAL FIRE and the Air Resources Board to develop “a historic baseline of greenhouse gas emissions from California’s natural fire regime reflecting conditions before modern fire suppression.”

 Before starting a PhD at UC Berkeley in 2016, I received two masters degrees — an MSc in Water Policy and an MSc in Biodiversity Conservation — from the University of Oxford where I studied as a Rhodes Scholar, and a BA in Chemistry from Smith College.